lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ~~~
 Composite Verify(pk, Message, signature)
 Input:
      P1, P2             Public verification keys.
 See note below on
                         composite inputs.

      Message            Message whose signature is to be verified,
-                        an octet string
+                        an octet string.

      signature          CompositeSignatureValue containing the component
                         signature values (S1 and S2) to be verified.

      A1, A2             Component signature algorithms.
 See note
                         below on composite inputs.

      HASH               The Message Digest Algorithm for pre-hashing.
 See
                         section on pre-hashing the message below.

      OID                The Composite Signature String Algorithm Name converted
                         from ASCII to bytes.
 See section on OID concatenation
                         below

 Output:
     Validity (bool)    "Valid signature" (true) if the composite
                         signature is valid, "Invalid signature"
                         (false) otherwise.

 Signature Verification Procedure::
    1. Check keys, signatures, and algorithms lists for consistency.

       If Error during Desequencing, or the sequences have
       different numbers of elements, or any of the public keys
       P1 or P2 and the algorithm identifiers A1 or A2 are
       composite then output "Invalid signature" and stop.

    2. Compute a Hash of the Message

          M' = HASH(Message)

    3. Check each component signature individually, according to its
        algorithm specification.
        If any fail, then the entire signature validation fails.

        if not verify( P1, DER(OID) || M', S1, A1 ) then
             output "Invalid signature"
        if not verify( P2, DER(OID) || M', S2, A2 ) then
             output "Invalid signature"

        if all succeeded, then
         output "Valid signature"